Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 For a senior engineering position, you may favour external candidates to fill the position.
 You might value a fresh perspective, or perhaps the role has risk attached.
 Yet, promoting from within fosters loyalty and motivation among employees.
 If you open the role to internal candidates, it's crucial to conduct the hiring process effectively.
 Managers should contact employees who have expressed an interest in the position.
 Have open and honest conversations.
 Provide feedback on the skills and behaviours required.
 Offer support to help them develop those skills.
 Clearly articulate the competencies and behaviours that the candidate must possess now.
 What can be learned along the way?
 Ensure that employees understand what you expect of them.
 Then can collaborate on understanding the required competencies.

 Clarity is key.
 Establish clear criteria and guidelines for selecting candidates.
 The selection process should prioritise internal candidates.
-Give them a fair and equitable chance to apply.
+Give them a equitable and impartial opportunity to apply.
 In cases where it is necessary to hire external candidates, you can think about improving opportunities.
 The role should include developing talented individuals as potential successors.
 You'll likely expect this new person to support the progression of your internal team.
 Make sure that *"coaching and mentoring future leaders"* is on the job description.

 #### 💸 Salary Expectations